What is PME?

 How are treatments for PMDD and PME different?

-SSRIs (type of antidepressant) are considered a first-line clinically effective treatment for PMDD.
+Selective serotonin reuptake inhibitors (SSRIs; type of antidepressant) are considered a first-line clinically effective treatment for PMDD.
 However, often physicians may prescribe an SSRI to be taken only in the luteal/premenstrual phase for patients with PMDD and this treatment is often effective.
 However, for PME, SSRIs should be prescribed to be taken throughout the entire cycle to treat the underlying disorder.
 Then, if symptoms persist in the premenstrual phase, physicians may prescribe an increased dose to be taken only in this phase.
 3

 In addition, some of the later lines of treatment for PMDD (including chemical menopause and surgical menopause) are often effective for PMDD, but do not effectively treat the underlying disorder when it comes to PME 4.
 This is another reason why correct diagnosis is extremely important.
 Before drastic measures are taken, women experiencing premenstrual symptoms should carefully track these symptoms prospectively and be open to the possibility of a diagnosis of either PMDD or PME of another condition.